Electricity sector in Ghana: History

 In 1994, Ghana's total generating capacity was about 1.187GW, and annual production totaled approximately 4.49GW.
 The main source of supply was the Volta River Authority with six 127MW turbines installed at the Akosombo Hydroelectric Project.
-At this time, this project provided the bulk of all electricity consumed in Ghana, some 60 percent of which was purchased by Volta Aluminum Company (Valco) for its smelter.
+At this time, this project provided the bulk of all electricity consumed in Ghana, some 60 percent of which was purchased by Volta Aluminum Company (VALCO) for its smelter.
 The power plant export amounted to an estimated equivalent of 180,000 tons of oil in 1991.

 The balance of Ghana's electricity was produced by diesel units owned by the Electricity Corporation of Ghana, by mining companies, and by a 160MW hydroelectric plant at Kpong, about 40 kilometers downstream from Akosombo.
 A third dam at Bui on the Black Volta River had been studied, and was completed in 2013.

 Other sites with the potential for power generation, on the Pra River (Ghana), the Tano River, the White Volta River, and the Ankobra River, would also require substantial investment.

 Ghana has attempted to increase distribution of its electricity throughout the country.
 One program Ghana has initiated will provide reliable and widespread electricity in the urban and southern parts of the country.
 In addition, the extension of the national grid to the Northern Region was commissioned in 1989.
 The extension links northern Ghana to the power generated from the Akosombo Dam.

-The second phase of the extension will connect major towns in Upper East Region with the regional capital, Bolgatanga, at a cost of US$100 million.
+The second phase of the extension will connect major towns in Upper East Region with the regional capital Bolgatanga, at a cost of US$100 million.
 The final phase will see exports of electricity across the northern national border of Ghana to Burkina-Faso.
-In early 1991 the Electricity Corporation of Ghana began the expansion of electricity networks in the northwestern areas of Accra and the Ghanaian corporation aimed to extend the supply of electricity to all isolated centers in Ghana where diesel is the main source of power.
-Plans were also afoot to increase the supply of electricity by utilisation of thermal energy and construction was anticipated by late 1994 on the country's first thermal power generating plant near Sekondi-Takoradi and scheduled for completion in 1997, the plant contributed 300MW of electricity to the Ghana national grid.
+In early 1991 the Electricity Corporation of Ghana began the expansion of electricity networks in the northwestern areas of Accra and the Ghanaian corporation aimed to extend the supply of electricity to all isolated centers in Ghana, where diesel is the main source of power.
+Plans were also afoot to increase the supply of electricity by utilization of thermal energy and construction was anticipated by late 1994 on the country's first thermal power generating plant near Sekondi-Takoradi and scheduled for completion in 1997, the plant contributed 300MW of electricity to the Ghana national grid.